torvalds/linux/Documentation/arch/x86/sva.rst

 Shared Virtual Addressing (SVA) permits I/O hardware and the processor to work in the same address space, i.e., to share it.
-Some call it Shared Virtual Memory (SVM), but Linux community wanted to avoid confusing it with POSIX Shared Memory and Secure Virtual Machines which were terms already in circulation.
+Some call it Shared Virtual Memory (SVM), but GNU/Linux community wanted to avoid confusing it with POSIX Shared Memory and Secure Virtual Machines which were terms already in circulation.